redrocket-ctf/redrocket_blog/_posts/2018-07-15-meepwn-quals-2018-pycalx.md

 The code for the challenge is visible on the page when `source` is in the GET-arguments.
 There is a link for that directly on the page.

+The values and operation are used inside an `eval` statement, which very clearly is the target of our attack.

 ## Filtered input

 Having a look around we'll see that values and the operator are filtered in a few ways.